Iriomote Island: Wildlife

-The island has a venomous snake—Trimeresurus elegans, known locally as the habu, a species of pitviper whose bite has a fatality rate of 3% and a permanent disability rate of 6–8%.
+The island has a venomous snake, Protobothrops elegans or "elegant pit viper", known locally as the habu, a species whose bite has a fatality rate of 3% and a permanent disability rate of 6–8%.

 Satakentia liukiuensis, the only species in the genus Satakentia, is a palm tree that is endemic to the two islands of Ishigaki and Iriomote in the Yaeyama Islands.

 Culture

 The Iriomote dialect of the Yaeyama language is spoken by some people on the island.

 History

 The island had few settlements of fishermen and rice growers on the coastal areas, but it never had a large population until the Iriomote Coal Mine operated between 1889 and 1959.

 During World War II some residents of Ishigaki were forcibly made to take refuge in Iriomote, many of whom contracted malaria.
 After the war, the US Forces in Japan eradicated malaria from the island, and the island has been malaria-free since then.
 The island, together with the rest of Okinawa Prefecture, remained a US-controlled territory until 1972.
 Iriomote was returned to Japan on June 17, 1972.

 The possibility exists that a World War II-era U.S. submarine lies in about 350 m of water off the coast of Iriomote Island.
 During operations with an Okinawan company using a U.S. made "SCORPIO" ROV in 1995, a group of divers encountered a sonar contact with what appeared to be a metal structure, about 6.1 m in diameter and about 35 m in length (exposed) at an angle of roughly 20-30 degrees.
 The SONAR image of a large unexpected obstruction to the operations prompted the divers to command evasive maneuvers and avoid the area for the safety of the ROV.

 The divers, thinking they would have another opportunity to work in the area at a later date, left the area and never returned to that site.
 Their ROV was lost in 1997 off Yonaguni Island, the last island belonging to Okinawa off the east coast of Taiwan.
 They were fairly certain that the object was a submarine, and quite possibly the USS Snook.
 No further dives in the area have yet been attempted.

-One of the largest volcanic eruption took place at a submarine volcano north of the island in 1924.
-It had an estimated Volcanic explosivity index of 5.
-The island's coast was covered in large quantities of pumice and it was also found as far as Hokkaido.
+A large volcanic eruption took place at a submarine volcano north of the island in 1924.
+It had an estimated volcanic explosivity index of 5.
+The island's coast was covered in large quantities of pumice and pumice was also found as far as Hokkaido.